 Lightly spray a 9-inch springform pan with cooking spray, then dab with a paper towel.
 Set pan aside.

 Place the cookies in the bowl of a food processor and process until they’re fine crumbs.
 Combine the crumbs, melted butter, and salt in a medium mixing bowl and mix until well combined.
 Pour into the prepared pan and press into an even layer on the bottom and part way up the sides.
 Freeze crust while you proceed with the recipe.

 Place the white chocolate in a microwave-safe bowl.
 With microwave set to 50 percent power, heat the chocolate in 15-second intervals, stirring after each interval, until chocolate is melted and smooth.
 Set aside to cool for several minutes before proceeding.

 Combine the heavy cream and espresso powder in a small bowl and stir to dissolve espresso powder.
 Set aside.

 Place the cream cheese in a medium mixing bowl and beat with an electric mixer set to medium-high until cream cheese is light and fluffy, 2 to 3 minutes.
 Gradually beat in the granulated sugar, stopping to scrape the sides and bottom of the bowl as necessary.
-Beat in the vanilla bean paste and salt followed by the heavy cream-espresso powder mixture.
+Beat in the melted white chocolate, vanilla bean paste and salt followed by the heavy cream-espresso powder mixture.
 Turn mixer to high and beat for 2 minutes.

 Pour one third of the filling into the prepared crust.
 Top with the caramel sauce and use a kitchen knife to swirl the sauce into the cheesecake.
 Top with remaining filling and smooth the top with a rubber spatula.
 Freeze cheesecake while you make the topping.